Admission to this course is restricted to:

 How and when an exam review will take place will be disclosed together with the publication of the exam results at the latest.
 If a student requests a review within 30 days after publication of the exam results, an exam review will have to be organized.

-- Required readings will be made available on Brightspace.
+Further literature will be made available via Brightspace.

 Students are strongly advised to register in uSis through the activity number which can be found in the timetables for courses and exams.